opendataphilly/opendataphilly-jkan/_datasets/percent-for-art-locations.md

 maintainer: Dan Whaland
 maintainer_email: daniel.whaland@phila.gov
 notes: "Locations and basic information on public art that is part of the Percent\
   \ for Art program.
-Updated as needed. \r\n\r\nTrouble downloading or have questions\
+Updated as needed. "
-  \ about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: ''